 Check my thoughts and insights on learning SEO.

-Wondering how long it will take you to learn SEO?
+Wondering how long it takes to learn SEO?
+How to learn SEO?
+Want to know how much time it takes to learn SEO?
 How much time do you need to spend learning SEO to become an SEO specialist?
 Or to land your first job as an SEO?

 Yes, these are the famous “it-depends” types of questions about SEO.
 Fortunately, thanks to many years of experience as an SEO, I can share with you a lot of useful insights and tips on learning SEO.